fspoettel/advent-of-code-rust/README.md

 ## Footnotes

-[^1]:The session cookie might expire after a while (~1 month) which causes the downloads to fail.
+[^1]: The session cookie might expire after a while (~1 month) which causes the downloads to fail.
 To fix this issue, refresh the `.adventofcode.session` file.
 [^2]: The session cookie might expire after a while (~1 month) which causes the automated workflow to fail.
 To fix this issue, refresh the AOC_SESSION secret.
 [^3]: <img src="https://user-images.githubusercontent.com/1682504/198838369-453dc22c-c645-4803-afe0-fc50d5a3f00c.png" alt="Set a breakpoint" width="450" />
 [^4]: <img alt="Run debugger" src="https://user-images.githubusercontent.com/1682504/198838372-c89369f6-0d05-462e-a4c7-8cd97b0912e6.png" width="450" />